 Compressed TAR archive, which uses a file packaged using the Unix tar and gzip commands.
 To use this method, you will need to open a Terminal window.
 You do not need administrator privileges using this method, as you can install the MySQL server anywhere using this method.
 For more information on using this method, you can use the generic instructions for using a tarball, Section 2.2, “Installing MySQL on Unix/Linux Using Generic Binaries”.

-In addition to the core installation, the Package Installer also includes Section 2.4.3, “Installing a MySQL Launch Daemon” and Section 2.4.4, “Installing and Using the MySQL Preference Pane”, both of which simplify the management of your installation.
+In addition to the core installation, the Package Installer also includes Section 2.4.3, “Installing and Using the MySQL Launch Daemon” and Section 2.4.4, “Installing and Using the MySQL Preference Pane” to simplify the management of your installation.

-For additional information on using MySQL on OS X, see Section 2.4.1, “General Notes on Installing MySQL on OS X”.
+For additional information on using MySQL on macOS, see Section 2.4.1, “General Notes on Installing MySQL on macOS”.